kp101/Wellness-Monitor/RaspberryPi/panicbutton/README.md

 ## Attaching Pi to level shifter to RF receiver

 1. Connect a 3.3v pin on Pi to LV on level shifter,
-2. connect a ground pin on Pi to GND on level shifter,
+2. connect a ground pin on Pi to GND on the LV side of level shifter,
 3. connect a digital pin on Pi (pin 23) to A1,
 4. provide a 5v to RF receiver +5V pin,
-5. connect ground to RF receiver GND pin,
+5. connect ground to RF receiver GND pin on the HV side of level shifter,
 6. connect D0 to B1 on level shifter.

 ## Compiling and Installation Instructions